 I will not present the true Milan top dining places, such as Savini, Cracco, Joia, Aimo and Nadia, Armani Nobu and the similar (much too expensive for most travellers), but rather 10 excellent Milan restaurants when you can enjoy a a fantastic meal in a great location, spending around 50-60 € per person (the wine you will choose could be a major driver of your bill…).

 Why should you spend one day in Milan?
 You probably didn’t plan so far to visit the second town of Italy.
 Once an industrial pole, Milan was usually not included in mainstream tourist itineraries.
 However, things have changed.
-The universal exhibition Expo Milano 2015 has driven over 20 million visitors to Milan, and has made this town one of Europe key destinations.
+The universal exhibition Expo Milano 2015 has driven over 20 million visitors to Milan, and has made this town one of Europe key destinations in 2015 and beyond.

-On top of this, Milan is a vibrant city, rich of cultural events, artistic masterpieces, design, fashion, shopping opportunities and great food.
+On top of this, Milan is a vibrant city, rich of cultural events, artistic masterpieces, design and fashion shopping and great food.
 One day in Milan would make absolute sense in your Italian itinerary, and you may actually consider spending a night in Milan and enjoy its restaurants and night life.

 Even if you don’t have time to sleep there, you may likely pass through its airport or its station, so why not spending one day in Milan?
-In case you decide to do so, here is a walking itinerary, designed to cover in one day Milan main highlights.
+In case you decide to do so, here is a (pretty extensive!) walking itinerary, designed to cover in one day Milan main highlights (click on the image to use the interactive Google map).

 Few places are as romantic as Lake Como, and even fewer resorts as beautiful as Bellagio, the delightful hamlet located at the tip of the long hilly promontory which divides the two southern branches of Lake Como.